deokjin-choi/multi-layer-patent-comparator/nlp_paper/README.md

 1. Extract **Problem–Solution–Effect** from patents.
 2. Generate FP/TU/SV summaries and select winners with reasoning.
 3. Aggregate results into final judgments through majority logic.
+4. Write natural-language **justifications for overall winner selection**.
-4. Run repeated evaluations (30×) and apply prompt variations to test stability.
+5. Run repeated evaluations (30×) and apply prompt variations to test stability.
-5. Fine-tune with PEFT (LoRA) to mitigate SV dominance.
+6. Fine-tune with PEFT (LoRA) using the collected justifications to mitigate SV dominance.

 ---